Mungindi: History

 Mungindi marks the northernmost point of the Mungindi (or North West) railway line and lies 798 km from Sydney.
 The line opened on 7 December 1914 and was closed between Weemelah and Mungindi on 5 January 1974 when services were withdrawn following flooding.
 The former railway station is now used as a private residence.

 On 28 January 1919, the Queensland Government placed restrictions on the border crossing at Mungindi to prevent the spread of the Spanish flu into Queensland, which were enforced by the Queensland Police.
 A medical screening process was used to determine if Queensland residents could safely return to the state.

 St Brigid's Catholic School opened on n 24 January 1924, operated by four Sisters of Mercy who came from the Gunnedah.
-A new school was built in 1930 and the name was changed to St. Joseph’s.
+A new school was built in 1930 and the name was changed to St. Joseph's.
 The Sisters of Mercy withdrew from the school in 1975, but operated the boarding school until 1980.
 The Little Company of Mary then operated the boarding school from 1981 to 1983.
-In 1984, the Sisters of St Joseph’s took over the operations of the school.
+In 1984, the Sisters of St Joseph's took over the operations of the school.

 During 2020 and 2021, the Queensland borders were closed to most people due to the COVID-19 pandemic.
 Border crossing points were either closed or had a Queensland Police checkpoint to allow entry to only those people with an appropriate permit.
 The Carnarvon Highway at Mungindi had a police checkpoint.

-On 1 September 2020, a fire destroyed many shops on St George St including the grocery store and butcher.
+On 1 September 2020, a fire destroyed many shops on St George Street, including the grocery store and butcher.